jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Huntress-SMB-Threat-Report-2023.md

 150
 350
 Qakbot Instances
-As part of investigations as well as an integral feature of Huntress Managed EDR product, Huntress gathers antivirus (AV) detections in addition to analyst identification of malicious software or related tooling.
+As part of investigations as well as an integral feature of Huntress’ Managed EDR product, Huntress gathers antivirus (AV) detections in addition to analyst identification of malicious software or related tooling.
 While AV detections for the identification of specific malware types can sometimes lead to incomplete or misleading results, analyzing overall trends based